Counterfactual Identifiability via Dynamic Optimal Transport: Conclusion

 \section{Conclusion}

 Causal claims are credible only insofar as their identification is defensible, because observationally equivalent models can imply different answers.
 This work establishes a foundation for counterfactual identification of high-dimensional, multivariate outcomes (e.g. images) from observational data.
 We clarify the conditions under which flow matching yields identified counterfactuals for common causal structures, stating all assumptions and constraints explicitly to invite scrutiny and relaxation.
-Our results address causal validity concerns in prior work, and extend to non-Markovian settings under standard criteria.
+Our results address causal validity concerns in prior work and extend to non-Markovian settings under standard criteria.
 For Markovian and instrumental variable settings, we characterise a continuous flow that is provably unique and monotone, yielding a rank-preserving dynamic OT map and consistent counterfactuals.
 Using continuous flows, we demonstrate near-exact ground-truth counterfactuals in controlled scenarios and improved axiomatic counterfactual soundness on real images relative to prior methods.
 Scaling OT to large problems remains a challenge.
 We conclude by urging practitioners to assess the causal validity of their estimates when using generative models for causal inference.

-\begin{ack} F.R. and B.G. acknowledge the support of the UKRI AI programme, and the EPSRC, for CHAI-EPSRC Causality in Healthcare AI Hub (grant no. EP/Y028856/1).
+\begin{ack} We thank Aapo Hyvärinen and Charles Jones for helpful insights and discussions.
+F.R. and B.G. acknowledge the support of the UKRI AI programme, and the EPSRC, for CHAI-EPSRC Causality in Healthcare AI Hub (grant no. EP/Y028856/1).
 B.G. received support from the Royal Academy of Engineering as part of his Kheiron/RAEng Research Chair. \end{ack}